ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 2. Select `Pie` from the visualizations drop-down menu
 3. Click `Apply and close`

-This error appears to only be affecting a small percentage of our overall requests.
+This error appears to only be affecting a percentage of our overall requests.
 We don't yet have the tools to break this down by customer or client, but we will in a future exercise.

 # Are the errors still occurring?

-Let's first confirm that we are still seeing a mix of 500 and 200 errors (e.g., the problem wasn't transitory and somehow fixed itself).
+Let's confirm that we are still seeing a mix of 500 and 200 errors (e.g., the problem wasn't transitory and somehow fixed itself).

 Execute the following query:
 ```esql